edyp-lab/Pirat/README.md

 ```

-Once the package has been downloaded, it is necessary to install a Python environment with specific versions of Python libraries.
-This is the purpose of the function
+Once the package has been downloaded, it is necessary to install a Python
+environment with specific versions of Python libraries.
+This is the purpose of
-`install_Pirat()`.
-This function takes a long time to execute and need to be
+the function `install_Pirat_env()`.
+This function takes a long time to execute
-run only once.
+and need to be run only once.

 ```
 library(Pirat)
-install_Pirat()
+install_Pirat_env()

 ```